kilpkonn/msc-thesis/main.typ

 The intuition for the tool is following:
 1. Given a problem we create set of possible subproblem collections out of which we need to solve one as show in @agsy_transformation_branches.
-2. We attempt to solve all the subproblem collections by recursevely solving all the problems in collection
+2. We attempt to solve all the subproblem collections by recursively solving all the problems in collection
 3. If we manage to solve all the problems in collection we use it as a possible solution, otherwise we discard it as a dead end.

 The algorithm itself is based around DFS and consists of two subfunctions.